thegenemyers/DEXTRACTOR/README.md

 sequences output by undexar are 80 chars per line.
 The characters per line, or line width, can be set to any positive value with the -w option

-With the -i option set, the programs run as UNIX pipes that take .arrow (.dexar) input from the standard input and write .dexar (.arrow) to the standard output.
+With the -i option set, the program runs as a UNIX pipe that takes .arrow (.dexar) input from the standard input and writes .dexar (.arrow) to the standard output.
 In this case the -k option has no effect.